AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/04_loops.rst

 "for" Statement
 -----------------------

-* The :rust:`for` loop iterates over ranges of values or the items in a collection:
+- Iterates over
+  - A range of values
+  - Items in a collection

 .. code:: rust